rakitaj/learning/teaching/info430/scalingdata.md

 - Keep it simple
 - Data on one node or one system
 - Use what you know best
+- Figure out your requirements
-- Be concrete not abstract![1]
+  1. Be concrete not abstract![1]
-  1. How many requests per second do you expect?
+  2. How many requests per second do you expect?
-  2. What do your users expect
+  3. What do your users expect
     - How much time do you have to respond to a request
     - Can you lose data
-  2. What types of requests will you have, what is their load?
+  4. What types of requests will you have, what is their load?
     - User creation or account registration
     - Read heavy, write heavy, or balanced?
     - Social media post?
 To one?
 To many?